"Your vocation is the place God calls you to where your deepest happiness meets the world's deepest hunger."- Frederick Buechner

 "Inspired by God, St. Francis initiated a Gospel form of life that he called a brotherhood according to the example of the life of Christ and his disciples."
 Capuchin Constitutions 83:5

-With great joy and thanksgiving to God, we announce that four men have just been accepted into our postulancy program, which will begin in late August.
+On August 23, three men entered our postulancy program in East New York.
+There they began to live the Capuchin life and there they will continue their discernment of God's will for them.
 We are truly blessed to have them among us, and as they bring their gifts and their eagerness to serve God's Church, they will greatly enrich our Capuchin fraternity.

-To read reflections by two of these new postulants, please click here. http://publishing.capuchin.org/Page Content Documents/Leet and Birkdale reflection June 2015.pdf
+To read reflections by our new postulants, please click here. http://www.capuchin.org/vocations/stages/Reflections_FriarsinPostulancy

 We thank you for your interest in the Capuchin Franciscans and we invite you to explore the rest of this web site to find out more about who we are and what we try to offer to the people of God.
 If you are a Catholic man between the ages of 18 and 40, perhaps we could assist you in your discernment process.
 We invite you to contact Brother Tim Jones, O.F.M., Cap., Director of Vocation Ministry, to learn more about our way of life, our ministries and answer any questions you may have.